pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Undo or redo the last operation/command`:

-1. redo that
+1. undo that
-2. undo last command
+2. undo last operation

 #### Português